Oscar De La Hoya vs. Manny Pacquiao: Rounds 5–7

 Pacquiao unleashes a flurry of punches in round 5; De La Hoya saw it coming but wasn't able to react fast enough.
 De La Hoya himself lands a body shot and a couple of hooks, but the two boxers exchange punches at the end of the round.
 The next round begins as the last ended, with the men exchanging jabs.
 Pacquiao appears winded as he misses a left hook, but the follow-up lands on target.
 Pacquiao lands a right, and a four-punch combo to end the round.

 In Round 7, Pacquiao lands a jab as De La Hoya misses his; Pacquiao unleashes another flurry of punches as De La Hoya's legs almost gave out, just as he ceased punching back.
 His uppercut misses Pacquiao as his opponent releases more jabs to end round 7.

 Round 8 and aftermath

 Pacquiao pursues De La Hoya's body but is warned by referee Tony Weeks to "keep them up" (keep punches above the belt).
 De La Hoya's right connects, but Pacquiao's combo pins De La Hoya in the corner.
 Another left by Pacquiao dazes the Mexican-American, as the Filipino follows up with another combination which wobbles De La Hoya.
 Pacquiao throws another combo as De La Hoya goes for the body.
 The Filipino unleashes a four-punch combo to end the round.

-The fight was stopped before the start of the ninth round and Pacquiao is awarded the victory.
+De La Hoya's team threw in the towel before the start of the ninth round and Pacquiao was awarded the victory.

 Pacquiao was ahead on all three judges' scorecards before the stoppage, with two judges scoring the fight at 80-71 (Pacquiao won all rounds) and one scoring it at 79–72 (Pacquiao won 7 rounds and lost 1).